Using dynamic loss weighting to boost improvements in forecast stability: Results and discussion

 \subsubsection{TARW}

-Figure~\ref{fig:cap M3 and M4} illustrates how validation accuracy (sMAPE) and stability (sMAPC) for TARW vary as a function of the hyperparameter $\kappa$ for both the M3 and M4 monthly data sets.
+Figure~\ref{fig:cap M3 and M4} illustrates how (smoothed; see Section~\ref{SEC:HYPERPARS}) validation accuracy (RMSSE) and stability (RMSSC) for TARW vary as a function of the hyperparameter $\kappa$ for both the M3 and M4 monthly data sets.
 As $\kappa$ increases, a greater average weight is assigned to forecast instability during training.
-The impact of $\kappa$ on sMAPE and sMAPC is similar across both data sets, following trends consistent with those observed for a static $\lambda$ in \citet{vanbelle2023}.
-While sMAPC shows an almost linear decrease with increasing $\kappa$, sMAPE initially decreases to a minimum and then increases as $\kappa$ continues to rise (supporting the idea that incorporating forecast instability in training can act as a regularization mechanism).
-As discussed in Section~\ref{SEC:HYPERPARS}, the minimum validation sMAPE is used to select $\kappa$, resulting in $\kappa = 0.35$ for both data sets.
-Interestingly, this choice leads to $\mathbb{E}[\lambda_i] > \lambda_\text{static}$, which may (partly) explain the further improvement in forecast stability compared to N-BEATS-S. Additionally, we conjecture that TARW, as the stochastic version of static loss weight tuning (see Section~\ref{SEC:METHODOLOGY}), outperforms the latter because it can explore the loss space more effectively and may better escape local optima due to its stochastic nature.
+The impact of $\kappa$ on RMSSE and RMSSC is similar across both data sets, following trends consistent with those observed for a static $\lambda$ in \citet{vanbelle2023}.
+While RMSSC shows an almost linear decrease with increasing $\kappa$, RMSSE initially decreases to a minimum and then increases as $\kappa$ continues to rise (supporting the idea that incorporating forecast instability in training can act as a regularization mechanism).
+As discussed in Section~\ref{SEC:HYPERPARS}, the minimum validation RMSSE is used to select $\kappa$ for TARW low, resulting in $\kappa = 0.125$ for both data sets.
+This choice leads to $\mathbb{E}[\lambda_i] > \lambda$ for N-BEATS-S low, which may (partly) explain the further improvement in forecast stability without harming forecast accuracy.
+The same holds true for TARW high and N-BEATS-S high on the M3 data set, but the relationship does not hold on the M4 data set.
+However, it is important to note that N-BEATS-S high for M4 uses a relatively large $\lambda$, resulting in a substantial boost in stability, though at the cost of reduced accuracy in terms of average RMSSE.
+Additionally, we conjecture that TARW, as the stochastic version of static loss weight tuning (see Section~\ref{SEC:METHODOLOGY}), may outperform the latter because it can explore the loss space more effectively and may better escape local optima due to its stochastic nature.